apple/swift-distributed-actors/Sources/DistributedCluster/Docs.docc/Clustering.md

 processes the message.
 Even replies to remote calls could sometimes fail being delivered, so you might need to design your distributed actors with idempotency (the resilience of a method being called more than once, e.g. due to a retry) in mind.

-By default, to avoid "hanging" a remote caller forever on a suspended remote call as the recipient node fails to reply to it, for example because it (or the network itself), is currently unresponsive, remote calls have a default timeout configured.
+By default, to avoid wedging a remote caller forever on a suspended remote call as the recipient node fails to reply to it, for example because it (or the network itself), is currently unresponsive, remote calls have a default timeout configured.
 If no reply is received within this duration, the call will fail with a ``RemoteCallError``.